 Since college I’ve worked continuously as a full-time software developer and designer, yet I’ve always kept my music going on the side.

 I’ve scored a number of short films, several of which can be viewed on Vimeo.
 In 2011, I received the award for Best Musical Score at the Boston 48 Hour Film festival.
 In more recent years I’ve done scoring work for Al Jazeera America, The Atlantic, and Arts at MIT.

 I’m currently working on mutltiple large projects including the score for an upcoming indie puzzle platformer videogame, and my first studio album, to be released later this year.

-My hope is that some day soon music will be my primary profession, with software on the side.
+My hope all my life was that some day music would be my primary profession, with software on the side.
 I’m so proud to say that as of 2021, this has happened.
 If you need music for a film or videogame, get in touch.